opencodeiiita/CodeBuddy/README.md

 ---

 ## 🧑‍🏫 **Mentors**
-This project is proudly mentored and guided by:
+This project is mentored and guided by:
 - **Aarav**
 - **Grish**